CMalagaC/OpenMOIST/README.md

 and an xlsx. output file in the same address of the xlsx. input file containing all the moisture variations across the whole section.

--- C. Melchor-Placencia, Christian Malaga-Chuquitaypea
+-- C. Melchor-Placencia, Christian Malaga-Chuquitaype